There's Nothing of You Back There

 I felt my skull rattle as I lent all of my body into the side of the train once more.
 There was still that unshakeable pit deep inside my chest the closer I got to the station.
 Never-mind the hours of preparation I had done or blissfully running it through my head - I knew I was out of control this time.
 No matter what I would say, how I said it, no matter what I would do, or how I did it would end up swaying the members of the board into my hands.
 ‘I am only a junior’, I so ignorantly reaffirmed myself.
 ‘They don't care for your sugar coated demeanor or risky financial ideas.’
 ‘It will mean nothing.’
 ‘You mean nothing.’
 God, I'm such a nihilist.

 The mile of street that paved the way to my office seemed as though it only served to lure and trap commuters like myself and the unemployed there.
 Job adverts, posters, street signs, shop windows and bus timetables always took you patriotically up, and further up the road.
 Many of them were for the same firm, my firm, too.
 ‘Build the future of tomorrow today!’.
 I'd be jealous of whoever was reformed enough to have joy to work sparked inside because of those words.
-Maybe working in software was never much of a positive life outlook.
+Maybe working a 9-to-5 was never much of a positive life outlook.

 Fire embers, floating in the darkness.